 Get a Good Night’s Sleep

 Our bodies need deep, refreshing sleep each night to recharge the cells.
-Older people often require less sleep because they are less physically active, but sleep is still a critical bodily function.
+Older people often require less sleep because they are less physically active.
+However, sleep is still a critical bodily function.
 If you’re fatigued or falling asleep during the day, you probably need more sleep at night.

 Research shows that laughter truly is the best medicine.
 Aging with a sense of humor reinforces all the good habits listed above.